Determined AI makes its machine learning infrastructure free and open source – TechCrunch

 At smaller companies, ML is being experimented with by small teams using tools intended for academic work and individual research.
 To scale that up to dozens of engineers developing a real product… there aren’t a lot of options.

-“They’re using things like TensorFlow and Pytorch,” said Chief Scientist Ameet Talwalkar.
-“A lot of the way that work is done is just conventions: how do the models get trained?
+“They’re using things like TensorFlow and PyTorch,” said Chief Scientist Ameet Talwalkar.
+“A lot of the way that work is done is just conventions: How do the models get trained?
 Where do I write down the data on which is best?
 How do I transform data to a good format?
 All these are bread and butter tasks.
-There’s tech to do it, but it’s really the wild west.
+There’s tech to do it, but it’s really the Wild West.
 And the amount of work you have to do to get it set up… there’s a reason big tech companies build out these internal infrastructures.”

 Determined AI, whose founders started out at UC Berkeley’s AmpLab (home of Apache Spark), has been developing its platform for a few years, with feedback and validation from some paying customers.
 Now, they say, it’s ready for its open source debut — with an Apache 2.0 license, of course.

-“We have confidence people can pick it up and use it on their own without a lot of hand holding,” said Sparks.
+“We have confidence people can pick it up and use it on their own without a lot of hand-holding,” said Sparks.

 You can spin up your own self-hosted installation of the platform using local or cloud hardware, but the easiest way to go about it is probably the cloud-managed version that automatically provisions resources from AWS or wherever you prefer and tears them down when they’re no longer needed.